verless/verless/docs/README.md

 # Documentation

 Welcome to the verless documentation, where you can find references for configuring your project, creating templates, using plugins and using the verless CLI.
-However, while references are helpful for certain cases, we recommend to take a look at the [example project](https://github.com/verless/verless/tree/master/example).
+However, while references are helpful for certain cases, we recommend taking a look at the [example project](https://github.com/verless/verless/tree/master/example).

 ## Contents